Powered By Blogger

 And finally we arrive at El Ángel de la Independencia.

-Because this is one of the signature sites of Mexico City is a popular photo shop.
+Because this is one of the signature sites of Mexico City, it is a popular photo op.
 Given the young women in a billowy dresses and the young men in matching tuxedos, I assumed wedding photography:

 I assumed wrong.
 The kids were too young.